CenterForSpatialResearch/Fall2017Workshops/Tutorials/01_ThinkingSpace.md

 Note that the Country_Code is identical to the Cnt_Code for each country, and each is unique -- no two countries have the same ISO_N3 number.
 This unique field common to both datasets is what allows us to join the tabular population data to the vector file describing the geometry of those countries.

 We always start the join on the file that we are joining to.
 Here, we are joining the population estimates table to the country boundary shapefile.
 Thus, Open the Properties for admin_0_countries, and navigate to “Joins” in the left hand menu.
 Click the “+” icon.
-Make the following selections in the dialogue box which appears.
+Make the following selections in the dialog box which appears.

 ![Attribute](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/12_JoinDialogue.png)

 **Select** TotalPopulation_Countries as the “join layer”, Country_Code is the “join field”, and Cnt_Code is the “target field” which matches the join field in the admin_0_countries layer.
-Select the box next to “Custom field name prefix” and delete the contents of that field (note this is a helpful field if we are joining data from many different tables to one shapefile as it allows you to distinguish the source table). **Click** `OK` to close the join dialogue.
+Select the box next to “Custom field name prefix” and delete the contents of that field (note this is a helpful field if we are joining data from many different tables to one shapefile as it allows you to distinguish the source table). **Click** `OK` to close the join dialog.
 Then **Click** `OK` to close the layer properties menu.

 Open the attribute table for the countries shapefile.
 You’ll notice two new fields have been joined to the right hand side of the table: `Name` and `Pop_2010.`